Veridise/veridise-docs/saas/guide/pages/projects/project_viewer/audit_issue_management.md

 ### Reconnect GitHub

-If you need to change where AuditHub is installed or switch GitHub identities:

-1. Go to the **Projects** page.
-2. Click the **Reconnect GitHub** button.
-3. Choose to:
-   * install the GitHub application in **another organization** you are part of, or
-   * **log in with a different GitHub account**.
+If you uninstall the `AuditHub.dev` GitHub application from your GitHub account and need to reinstall it, you can go to the **Projects** page of your organization and click the **Reconnect GitHub** button.
+This will launch the same [process](#github-connect) as the original Connect feature, which you can follow from step 3.

 ![image](../../../../screenshots/reconnect_with_github.png)

 :::note
-If any projects already have repositories linked, you must **unlink those repositories first**, then **relink** repositories after reconnecting GitHub, so AuditHub uses the newly connected GitHub installation/account.
+Project links remain intact.
+If you decide to switch to a different GitHub account, and you have already linked projects, please **relink** these project to repositories of the new account.
 :::